pixpilot/eslint-configs/README.md

 - TypeScript and JavaScript support
 - Utilities for testing custom ESLint rules
 - Consistent linting and formatting across all Pixpilot projects
-- Managed with pnpm and TurboRepo for fast, reliable monorepo workflows

 ## 🚀 Getting Started